austinbeauch/QML/README.md

 ```

 (note that n_qubits refers to the number of nodes in each layer of a classical analogue.
 Interesting for comparing
-quantum to classical for the same architecture, however on our hymenoptera dataset the default depth of 6 of 4 nodes
+quantum to classical for the same architecture, however on our hymenoptera dataset the default depth of 6 nodes
 results in overfiting)

 ## Creating Custom Circuits